 I’m just as comfortable behind the keyboard as I am presenting to a large crowd—Just give me time to prepare!
 I feel like I have a great sense of humor, always try to remain positive, and try to build & lift others up.

 I’ve never been one to just sit on their laurels waiting for things to happen.
 I’m a top performer, and enjoy working with people, learning new things, and engineering cool solutions.
-Check out my post on DevOps Engineering for some insights, or this page for recruiting information.
+Check out this page for recruiting information.

 This is a blog I have migrated around from different platforms since 2004.
 It went like this if I recall correctly: